lachrist/otiluke/README.md

-The sphere interface suppose to have deploy a server is very generic and in many case only part.
+The instrument interface suppose to have deploy a server is very generic and in many case only part.
 For instance, a simple log channel is sufficient for many dynamic analysis.